Siemens Excellence Grants of the Faculty of Informatics

 The module “Transferrable Skills” in the Informatics curricula are meant to develop students’ qualifications which play an important role in everyday working life beyond the typical subject-specific knowledge and skills.
 Gender Awareness courses are part of the Transferable Skills module and have been firmly embedded in this catalogue since the 1990s.

-In the winter semester 2017/18, the following Gender Awareness courses are offered:
+In the summer term 2018, the following Gender Awareness courses are offered:

 Integration into research activities